kaviraj07/Mo-Shop/README.md

 # Mo-Shop

 Mo-Shop is an application where supermarkets can buy their products from wholesalers.
 The wholesaler part was done by me as part of a group assignment where other team members worked on the supermarket side.
+This deliverable was for the module Software Modelling and Design from Year 2 of Applied Computing.

 ## Features